 “StyleCraft really takes care of their employees — regularly recognizing high performance, organizing fun team-building events, and really investing in the employees.
 I appreciate the open door policy our leadership team has; regardless of titles, our leadership team is accessible and approachable, and welcomes feedback.”

 Quality and safety.
-As Quality Assurance Manager, Rich Moham ensures these traits Live Up at three different checkpoints during the homebuilding process — 1) after foundation 2) before drywall and 3) before final home delivery.
+In his role, Rich Moham ensures these traits Live Up at three different checkpoints during the homebuilding process — 1) after foundation 2) before drywall and 3) before final home delivery.
 A seven-year veteran of StyleCraft, Rich is responsible for conducting quality inspections to ensure construction not only meets safety standards, but that the cosmetics are up to StyleCraft’s standards.

 When he’s not out in the field working, Rich loves hitting the beach, hiking, and taking in all RVA has to offer with family and friends.
 He also enjoys coaching his son’s football team and simply spending time at home watching his children enjoy the great outdoors.